We need a substitute for MEK (methyl ethyl ketone)

 Thanks, Bill --

-- That was a terrific response, both in its technical quality and in its implication that every possible approach has environmental and safety consequences.
+- That was a terrific response, both in its technical quality and in its implication that every possible approach can have environmental and safety consequences.

-- Is air pollution worse than water pollution . . . is pollution of the land worse than pollution of the ocean . . . is a skin rash on two workers out of fifty worse or not as bad as 10 trout killed out of forty?
+- Is air pollution worse than water pollution . . . is land pollution worse than pollution of the ocean . . . is a skin rash on two workers out of fifty worse or not as bad as 10 trout killed out of forty?

 Ted Mooney, P.E.
 RET